 Before You Print

 Here are a few reminders before you print your real estate business card:

 - Ensure all elements are 5mm from the edge.
 This will prevent it from getting chopped off when the cards are cut.

 - Borders can highlight trim errors, so be aware.

 - Ensure words are large enough to read.

 - Get a second pair of eyes to look at it.
 Sometimes we overlook simple mistakes since we’re used to staring at them for so long, and now our brain can’t see the apparent error.

 Don’t forget to have fun!
 Your real estate business card should be something that represents you, your personality, and your job.
 Make it unique and make it yours.
 If you’re stuck or don’t know where to start, contact us!
-We’ll be happy to help and create the business card your real estate clients reach for.
-Contact us by filling out the form below or give us a call at (512) 400-2345 ext 1.
+We’ll be happy to help create the business card your real estate clients reach for.
+Contact us at AgentOperations.net or reach out to us at (512) 400-2345.